 OAH's Chief ALJ was given authority to "adopt regulations ... to carry out the duties of the office" as well as to "review and comment on regulations proposed by state agencies to govern procedures in administrative hearings."
 AS 44.64.020(a)(8) & (11).
 In particular, the Chief ALJ was required to adopt a hearing officer code of conduct, which applies to hearing officers of all agencies, not just to OAH ALJs.
 Regulations on procedures for OAH cases and for the Code of Hearing Officer Conduct have been adopted and took effect on July 2, 2006.
-No amendments to the 2006 regulations were proposed in 2019.
-However, it is anticipated that after OAH's proposed statutory changes are adopted by the legislature, a comprehensive regulations review project will commence.
+It is anticipated that after OAH's proposed statutory changes are adopted by the legislature, a comprehensive regulations review project will commence.
+No amendments to the 2006 regulations were proposed in 2020.

 OAH is also tasked by statute with tracking notices of other state agencies' proposed regulations, looking for those that have the potential "to govern procedures in administrative hearings."
-In 2019, OAH reviewed all proposed regulations by all executive branch agencies.
-One formal comment letter was issued in 2019.
+However, no formal comment letters were issued in 2020.